Housecold/Algorithms/README.md

 #### Test your code

-Test both your functions by passing arrays that represent edge cases as arguments and see if they work just the same with each one.
-Test your functions against:
 - An empty array (should return an empty array).
 - An array with just one element.
 - An already sorted array.